Importance And Mission

 Scenario and Impact to PTTEP:

-• Data Security Risks: Similar to general cyber threats, AI usage increases the possibility of novel cyberattacks, such as direct attacks on AI models (Model Poisoning, Adversarial Attacks) or utilizing AI to attack other systems.
+• Data Security Risks: Similar to general cyber threats, AI usage increases the possibility of novel cyberattacks, such as direct attacks on AI models (Model Poisoning, Adversarial Attacks) or the use of AI to attack other systems.
 PTTEP prioritizes the security of data used for AI training and the resulting AI output.
-Comprehensive preventative measures are in place, ranging from access control and data encryption to verifying the accuracy of data input into AI models.
-24/7 cyber threat monitoring is conducted through the Cyber Security Operation Center (CSOC), connected to the Security Information and Event Management (SIEM) system.
+Comprehensive preventive measures are in place, ranging from access control and data encryption to verifying the accuracy of data inputs to AI models.
+Around-the-clock cyber threat monitoring is conducted through the Cyber Security Operation Center (CSOC), connected to the Security Information and Event Management (SIEM) system.

-• Data Privacy Risks: AI usage may involve processing personal data which relates to laws and regulations.
-PTTEP has established a comprehensive Data Governance framework encompassing data access, quality control, and privacy protection to ensure AI usage complies with all applicable regulations and laws.
+• Data Privacy Risks: AI usage may involve processing personal data that is subject to laws and regulations.
+PTTEP has established a comprehensive Data Governance framework encompassing data access, quality control, and privacy protection to ensure that AI usage complies with all applicable regulations and laws.

 • Bias Risks: AI can learn and reflect biases present in training data, potentially leading to unfair outcomes.
-PTTEP is collaborating with consultants to develop policies and guidelines for ethical and responsible AI usage to mitigate bias risks and promote fairness in AI applications.
+PTTEP is collaborating with consultants to develop policies and guidelines for ethical and responsible use of AI to mitigate bias-related risks and promote fairness in AI applications.

 • Human-AI Collaboration Risks: Collaboration between humans and AI can lead to misunderstandings or communication errors.
 PTTEP focuses on fostering understanding and developing necessary skills through training programs for working with AI.
-Clear roles and responsibilities are to be defined for human-AI collaboration.
+Clear roles and responsibilities have been defined for human-AI collaboration.

 • Operational Risks: Risks from inappropriate decisions based on incorrect AI recommendations can impact various operational processes.
-PTTEP emphasizes the importance of Human Oversight, ensuring human involvement in reviewing and validating AI recommendations before implementation.
-Collaboration guidelines (Human Oversight) are defined to ensure a significant human role in supervision and final decision-making.
+PTTEP therefore emphasizes the importance of Human Oversight, ensuring human involvement in reviewing and validating AI recommendations before implementation.
+Collaboration guidelines (Human Oversight) have been defined to ensure a significant human role in supervision and final decision-making.

 • Revenue Loss Risk: Incorrect AI decisions can lead to revenue or profit loss.
 PTTEP prioritizes careful evaluation of the impact of AI usage.
-AI models are tested and evaluated in simulated real-world data before deployment.
-Continuous monitoring and evaluation of AI performance are conducted through the PTTEP AI Platform.
+AI models are tested and evaluated using simulated real-world data before deployment.
+Continuous monitoring and evaluation of AI performance are conducted on an ongoing basis through the PTTEP AI Platform.

 Mitigation plan:

-PTTEP has initiated monitoring of these AI-related risks to ensure the organization can effectively control situations and respond to risks arising from AI usage.
+PTTEP has begun monitoring these AI-related risks to ensure the organization can effectively manage situations and respond to risks arising from AI usage.

 Risk Culture

-PTTEP is committed to promote risk management as an integral part of the corporate culture by fostering risk awareness among all PTTEP personnel together with competency development via training courses and various activities.
-The management at all levels are determined to serve as leaders and role models, as well as promoting the implementation of risk management as a corporate culture.
-In addition, the management also supports employees on regular reviews and improvement of risk management by applying lessons learned and knowledge management for continual development of efficient and effective risk management.
-Risk coordinators are assigned to each business unit and project both domestic and international to work in coordination with risk owners and risk management units to drive the implementation of risk assessment and management throughout the organisation.
+PTTEP is committed to embedding risk management as an integral part of its corporate culture by fostering risk awareness among all PTTEP personnel while encouraging constructive exchanges of perspectives and developing competencies through training courses and various activities.
+In this regard, management at all levels serves as leaders and role models in promoting the implementation of risk management as a corporate culture and supports employees in regularly reviewing and improving risk management by applying lessons learned and knowledge management for continual development of efficient and effective risk management.
+In addition, risk coordinators are assigned to each business unit and project, both domestically and internationally, to work in coordination with risk owners and risk management units to drive the implementation of risk assessment and management throughout the organization.

 Focused Risk Management Training and Capacity Building